DataTalksClub/machine-learning-zoomcamp/README.md

 Learn more: [Learning in Public](learning-in-public.md)

-## Certificates

-To receive a certificate, you'll need to:

-1. **Join a live cohort** (self-paced learners cannot earn certificates)
-2. **Complete 2 out of 3 projects**:
-   - **Midterm Project**: Choose a problem that interests you, find a suitable dataset, and develop your model
-   - **Capstone Project**: Complete either Capstone Project 1 or Capstone Project 2 (includes deploying a model as a web service)
-3. **Review 3 peers' projects** by the deadline

-**Important**: Projects must be completed individually, and you can join after the course has started if you miss some homework deadlines.

 <p align="center">
   <strong>Ready to start? <a href="https://airtable.com/shryxwLd0COOEaqXo">Join the 2025 cohort</a> or <a href="01-intro/">start with Module 1</a></strong>
 </p>